mluvii/mluviiIOSLibraryV2/README.md

 3. Privacy - Media Library Usage Description
 ```

-If you will not add `Media Library Usage Description` app will crash whe user tries to upload file in mluvii chat
+If you will not add `Media Library Usage Description` app will crash when user tries to upload file in mluvii chat

 More info on [Apple Developer Portal](https://developer.apple.com/documentation/uikit/protecting_the_user_s_privacy/requesting_access_to_protected_resources)